City Pier A: Development and early years

 The New York State Legislature amended the Docks Department's plan in 1884, requiring the Docks Department to develop a pier for the NYPD's Harbor Department.
 The commissioners selected a site at Battery Park, on the southern tip of Manhattan Island, due to its central location at the northern end of New York Harbor.
 The commissioners directed the Department of Docks to construct a new pier with offices for the Harbor Department, as well as for the Department of Docks' own headquarters. on July 3, 1884.
 By relocating its offices, the Department of Docks wished to save $6,500 annually in rent.
-Construction started immediately under the supervision of George S. Greene Jr..
-Five of the eight sub-piers were finished by May 1885, and the Department of Docks reported that July that it had completed the deck for $80,000.
+Construction started immediately under the supervision of George S. Greene Jr. Five of the eight sub-piers were finished by May 1885, and the Department of Docks reported that July that it had completed the deck for $80,000.
 Work on the building atop Pier A commenced in September 1885.
 The building cost $40,000 to construct, bringing the project's total cost to $120,000.

 The Department of Docks moved into the building on March 20, 1886, and the Harbor Police also moved into the structure.
 The year after Pier A's opening, the Chicago Daily Tribune reported that maritime crimes in New York Harbor had decreased drastically.
-The Docks Department also used Pier A as an auction house, selling leases for New York City's piers.
+The Docks Department used Pier A as an auction house, selling leases for New York City's piers.
 The CS Mackay-Bennett laid a telegraph cable between Pier A and Coney Island in 1894.
 Subsequently, the Commercial Cable Company transferred the receiving station for its transatlantic telegraph cable from Coney Island to Pier A, as the receiving station at Coney Island had experienced excessive electrical interference from streetcars.
 In 1899, the NYPD reestablished its Steamboat Squad, which patrolled the waters around lower Manhattan and was headquartered at Pier A. To make way for the Steamboat Squad, the Harbor Department relocated its offices to the western end of the building.